 “Our time needs to resume the building of the Church, almost psychologically and pastorally, as if beginning again from scratch; so to speak, to regenerate.”
 Pope Paul VI, August 4, 1976.

 Songs of the Neocatecumenal Way

-Revised by The Neocatecumenal Diocesan Center of Madrid.
+Revised by the Neocatecumenal Diocesan Center of Madrid.
 The book of songs is edited in different colors to differentiate the gradual stages of the Way.
-The psalmists must choose the songs, according to the stage of the Way in which your Community is located and wait for the Catechists to transmit the songs of the different convivences and Steps of the Way, in this way the brothers can understand the meaning of each song.
+The psalmists must choose the songs, according to the stage of the Way in which the Community is and wait for the Catechists to transmit the songs of the different convivences and Steps of the Way, in this way the brothers can understand the meaning of each song.

 The Symphony Orchestra of the Neocatechumenal Way has been founded as a service of the Neocatechumenal Way to the evangelization through music.